akilby/teaching/README.md

 # teaching

-Quantitative exercises for problem sets in Health Economics and Health Care Policy
+Solutions for quantitative exercises in course *Health Economics and Health Care Policy*